MetOffice/stylist/documentation/source/developer-information/future.rst

 At the moment the tool is able to highlight problems with the source code.
 This is useful but for a sub-set of problems there is an obvious remedy which could be enacted.
-For instance, a missing `intent` specification could be fixed by imposing a default `intent none`.
+For instance, a missing ``intent`` specification could be fixed by imposing a default, e.g. ``intent none``.

 Issue `#57`_ has more details.

 .. _#57: https://github.com/MetOffice/stylist/issues/57

-A proposed design is given here:

-.. uml:: uml/future_class_diagram.puml
-    :caption: UML class diagram of potential coercive implementation.
+The general design is very similar to the existing one, outlined in the :ref:`design-page`.
+The difference being that ``Rule`` objects can mutate the parse tree as they go.

+It may be necessary to have failing and non-failing issues.
+In this case a code coercion would be reported as a non-failing issue which may be viewed or suppressed.
+Faults which cannot be coerced would still raise failing issues which cannot be ignored.

+It's not clear how line-by-line text rules would mutate the text form and how the resulting parse tree would be regenerated after they had.

 And an example of operation:

 .. uml:: uml/future_sequence_diagram.puml
     :caption: UML sequence diagram of example operation.
+    :align: center
+    :width: 100%